abcuz/remoteATS/README.md

 - Power supply units
 - Connectivity modules (Wi-Fi, Ethernet, etc., via external modules or onboard Ethernet)

-*Note: As this is a prototype, hardware configurations may vary.*
+[!Note] As this is a prototype, hardware configurations may vary.*

 ---